 Launching today is Cabane à la Maison (a play on “cabane à sucre,” the French term for sugar shack), a website that allows Quebecers to place orders for takeout and delivery of boxed — though otherwise traditional — sugar shack feasts, giving the establishments that cook them an additional channel to sell their sugary goods.
 Meals provided by participating sugar shacks can be picked up at one of grocery store chain Metro’s 196 outposts, bringing the rural experience to urbanites who in previous years would have made the excursion off-island to places like Montérégie, where there is a concentration of establishments upholding the tradition.

-Metro’s buy-in helps extend the reach of sugar shacks in red zones who as result of ongoing coronavirus restrictions are still limited to takeout or delivery.
+Metro’s buy-in helps extend the reach of sugar shacks in red zones, which are still limited to takeout or delivery due to ongoing coronavirus restrictions.
 But even establishments in orange zones like Outaouais, where dining rooms are permitted to reopen, are signing on.
-After all, social distancing doesn’t allow for the tightly packed seating of large groups (often of strangers) on elongated log tables that’s responsible for the lively sugar shack atmosphere and the springtime revenue influx.
+After all, social distancing doesn’t allow for the tightly packed seating of large groups (often of strangers) on elongated log tables responsible for the lively sugar shack atmosphere and the springtime revenue influx.
 CBC reports that the owner of a sugar shack in Gracefield, Quebec, has decided to remain closed even as the region moves into the orange zone, because he’d only be able to host 20 guests at a time as opposed to a typical 100.

-With tourism still at an all-time low, a drop in sales is to be expected nonetheless, but the hope is that with Cabane à la Maison it won’t be the 90 percent a survey conducted by ASEQC says sugar shacks sustained last year.
-“Our goal is to save the tradition so that next year we can gather once again for great times together,” Laurin is quoted saying in a press release.
+With tourism still at an all-time low, a drop in sales is to be expected nonetheless, but the hope is that with Cabane à la Maison, it won’t be the 90 percent a survey conducted by ASEQC says sugar shacks sustained last year.
+“Our goal is to save the tradition so that next year we can gather once again for great times together,” Laurin said in a press release.
 “Our sugar shacks are teetering on the brink.
 If we do nothing, 75 percent of them may soon disappear forever.”